Tax Advice · Significant Private Transactions

 Quinn M&A advises private business owners, shareholders and acquirers on the tax issues that shape significant mid-market transactions from $1 million to $200 million in enterprise value.
 Our tax advice is designed to strengthen structure, reduce avoidable risk and improve the quality of decision-making before, during and after a transaction.

-Led personally by Michael Quinn and supported by an integrated advisory team, our work connects tax thinking with valuation, legal execution, shareholder outcome and broader transaction strategy — not as a separate stream of advice, but as part of the same mandate.
+Senior-led by Michael Quinn and supported by a specialist team, our work connects tax thinking with valuation, legal execution, shareholder outcome and broader transaction strategy — not as a separate stream of advice, but as part of the same mandate.

 Tax thinking tied directly to exits, acquisitions, restructures and shareholder decisions.

-Tax, legal, valuation and transaction strategy considered together rather than in separate silos.
+Tax, legal, valuation and transaction strategy considered together, not in silos.

-Michael Quinn leads the advisory relationship, supported by broader specialist capability where required.
+Michael Quinn leads the advisory relationship, supported by specialist capability.

 In a private transaction, tax is not a side issue.
 It is part of the economics of the deal.